vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 This architecture is also called a _bi-encoder_ model, as there is a query and document encoder.
 Most of the two-tower architecture models use the same weights for both the query and document encoder.
-This is not ideal as if we tune the model, we would need to re-embed all our items again.
+This is not ideal as if we tune the model, we would need to reprocess all our items again.
 By de-coupling the model weights of the query and document tower, developers can treat the document tower as frozen.
-Then, when fine-tuning the model for the specific task, developers tune the query tower and leave the frozen document tower alone.
+Then, when fine-tuning the model for the specific task, developers tune the query tower and freeze the document tower.

 ![Frozen Query Tower](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/image3.png)

-The frozen document tower and embeddings significantly reduce the complexity and cost of serving and training.
-For example, during training, there is no need to encode the document as the document’s embedding representation can be fetched directly from Vespa.
+The frozen document tower and corresponding embeddings significantly reduce the complexity and cost of serving and training.
+For example, during training, there is no need to encode the document in the training data, it can be fetched directly from Vespa.
 This saves at least 2x of computational complexity during training.
-In practice, since documents are generally longer than queries and Transformer models scales quadratic with input lengths, the computational saving is higher than that.
+In practice, since documents are generally longer than queries and Transformer models scale quadratic with input lengths, the computational saving is higher than that.

 On the serving side in Vespa, there is no need to re-process the documents, as the same input will produce the exact same frozen document embedding representation.
-This saves the compute of performing the inference and avoids introducing embedding versioning.
+This saves the compute of performing the inference and avoids introducing new embedding fields or embedding versioning.
 And, because Vespa allows deploying multiple query tower models, applications may test the accuracy of new models, without re-processing documents, which allows for frequent model deployment and evaluations.